The Last Goodbye

 Music during the Funeral Mass

 Music is provided at the Funeral Mass, and includes the organist/pianist and one cantor.
 Families who may wish to have guest musicians should first consult with the music director.
-Please contact Matthew Still prior to making any music selections or booking any outside musicians.
+Please contact Brian Walters prior to making any music selections or booking any outside musicians.

 Families should make arrangements and schedule funerals via the Funeral Director, who will then contact the Church.